 For trimester start and end dates, see the Academic Calendar.

 The Post-Baccalaureate Certificate in Health and Wellness Coaching and the Master of Arts in Health and Wellness Coaching programs offer two professional credentialing pathways in all three delivery formats (online, hybrid, and on-campus).
-Students who complete these programs are eligible for credentialing by the International Coach Federation (ICF) and the National Board for Health & Wellness Coaching (NBHWC).
+Students who complete these programs are eligible for credentialing by the International Coaching Federation (ICF) and the National Board for Health & Wellness Coaching (NBHWC).
+90% of MUIH’s health and wellness coaching faculty hold credentials issued by ICF and/or NBHWC.
+67% are ICF credentialed, 67% are NBHWC credentialed, and 43% are dual ICF and NBHWC credentialed.

 Additional requirements may apply for each of these credentials, and requirements beyond coach training increase with higher level of credentials.
 Interested individuals are encouraged to check for the most recent requirements with ICF at coachfederation.org.